emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 ```

 I will not walk you through each end every part of the structure of a Hugo-project, there are tons of tutorials for that.
 Instead I will take the "Hello world" approach and walk you through the bare minimums to generate a basic webpage using Hugo.
 I prefer to have my workspaces decluttered, go ahead and delete "archetypes", "data" and "static" from our "my-site" folder.
+I will reintroduce them at a later stage when we've got the basics locked down.